IornBird/MinecraftCurveBuild/README.md

 ### Arguments
-Please open `buildMain.py`. adjusting following variables in `main()` You can press F3 to find related information.
+Please open `buildMain.py`. adjusting following variables in `main()`
 ```
-a: begin of the curve
+a: begin point of the curve
-b: end of the curve
+b: end point of the curve
 aDeg: direction from point a
 bDeg: direction from point b
 ```
+You can press F3 in Minecraft to find:
+- position in `Block:`
+- direction in `Facing:` (at the end of this line, for example: `90` in `Facing: west (Towards negetive X) (90.0 / 0.0)`)

 ### Functions
 - `render.BZC_ANY(a, b, aDeg, bDeg)`: Curve begins and ends with any given degrees.